datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height_ext = fam_height + ["me", 185]
 ```

-Finally, deleting a list is also pretty straightforward, but you'll have to use the `del()` function here.
+Finally, deleting a list is also pretty straightforward, you'll have to use `del` here.
 Take this line, for example, that deletes the element with index 2, so "emma", from the list:

 ```
 del(fam_height[2])